Ethylene Glycol Toxicity

 Consultations

 It is highly recommended to include the regional poison center (or a toxicologist) in the management of these patients.
-The telephone number for certified poison centers anywhere in the United States and Puerto Rico is 1-800-222-1222.
+The telephone number for certified poison centers anywhere in the United States or commonwealth of Puerto Rico is 1-800-222-1222.

 If dialysis is considered, consult a nephrologist as early as possible to allow timely treatment of patients with toxic metabolite accumulation.
 Antidotal therapy is inadequate by itself in these circumstances, and dialysis should be performed as soon as possible.